 At each intensive monitoring site used by fish, monitoring will include a combination of habitat assessment and fish surveys.
 Habitat assessments will focus on the habitat present, the connectivity of that habitat, and the extent of habitat changes under different flow conditions.
-In addition, continuous temperature sampling and periodic dissolved oxygen (DO) sampling will occur at 2-3 pools at a representative pool in each intensive site.
+In addition, continuous temperature sampling and dissolved oxygen (DO) sampling will occur at a representative pool in each intensive site.
 The habitat surveys will occur at up to 10-15 channel widths to encompass 2-3 pools.